 Below, please find some methods of traffic calming in which Athens-Clarke County has utilized for our Neighborhood Traffic Management Program:

-RUBBERIZED SPEED HUMPS
+RUBBERIZED SPEED TABLES

 Radar signs are presently located on College Avenue, Hill Street/Plaza, S. Homewood Drive, and King Avenue.
 The Athens-Clarke County Mayor & Commission recently approved two radar signs for Mulberry Street.